Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Discussion

 However, the macroscopic model clearly predicted higher pressure losses than the detailed model; a similar tendency was observed in our previous studies.
-In Ref. \cite{yanagihara2025}, the authors attributed the overestimation of pressure loss in the macroscopic model to the fact that the effective material properties were derived under the assumption of perfect lattice periodicity, while the optimized lattice becomes non-periodic, thereby invalidating the applicability of those effective properties.
-This theoretical limitation also applies to the present study, and the pressure-loss discrepancy is considered to have arisen for the same reason.
+In Ref. \cite{yanagihara2025}, the authors attributed the overestimation of pressure loss in the macroscopic model to the fact that the effective material properties were derived under the assumption of perfect lattice periodicity, while the optimal lattice becomes non-periodic, thereby invalidating the applicability of those effective properties.
+To further investigate this issue, a comparison of the analysis accuracy of the RVE for uniform and non-uniform structures was conducted, and the results are presented in the Appendix.
+The results indicate that, for the RVEs related to flow and heat conduction, the accuracy becomes higher when the structure is uniform.
+In contrast, the RVE for volumetric heat transfer inherently tends to underestimate the response, and structural non-uniformity partially alleviates this tendency.
+It should also be noted that, in the present study, the derivation of the volumetric heat transfer coefficient involves a simplifying assumption that the wall temperature is constant within each cell, and that the heat exchange within the cell is proportional to the difference between the mean fluid temperature and the wall temperature.
+Since this assumption neglects the temperature gradient within the solid wall, it does not correspond to a full treatment of conjugate heat transfer (CHT) at the cell scale.
+Although this simplification is currently necessary for constructing the macroscopic model, it may also constitute one of the fundamental sources of modeling error.

+Furthermore, as shown by the pressure-loss results in Fig. \ref{pressure}, the pressure loss is overestimated even for the uniform lattice.
+This suggests that the discrepancy cannot be fully explained solely by the error evaluation for straight-flow cases such as those examined in the Appendix.
+Therefore, additional factors, such as the complex flow paths inherent in the heat-exchanger geometry and the deterioration of the macroscopic model accuracy near the wall, are also likely to contribute to the observed discrepancy.
+Further investigation is required to clarify these effects and to improve the predictive accuracy of the macroscopic model.